 Last Updated on September 13, 2022 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-Why a Honey and Irish Buttermilk Bath?
 I wanted to create a homemade beauty product for St. Patrick’s Day without using any type of food dyes to turn whatever I made green.
 I’ve been reading a lot about toxins in the products we use on our bodies and am trying to eliminate them when I can.

 How to Make a Honey and Irish Buttermilk Bath

 When I started to think about my Irish Soda Bread recipe, I remembered that one of the main ingredients was buttermilk.
 Buttermilk is the liquid left over after butter is churned.

 If you check out the ingredients of some of the more expensive beauty products, you’ll see that lactic acid is on the ingredients list.
 That’s because it works wonderfully to reduce age spots and exfoliate and brighten your skin.

 I’ve been getting our raw milk from a local farmer so it was easy enough to get good, thick buttermilk.
 If you don’t have that option, look for full-fat buttermilk at your local health food coop or your grocery store if you cannot find it there.
-You may also like this non alcoholic Irish cream recipe for coffee.

 - How to Choose a Claddagh Ring and What it Means by The Socialite’s Closet